hanfak/topics-to-learn/general/learning.md

 ## Reading

+## podcasts and videos

 ## Katas

-- 3 types (in order of easiest first)
+- types (in order of easiest first)
   - Refactoring
     - Given code and tests
-  - TDD
+  - TDD, no or limited code (ie interfaces)
     - Given spec only
   - Legacy
     - Given code and/or  (limited) spec but no tests